 The workshop will be built around a collaborative online platform for serious game development with and for older people, webFitForAll which received the 3rd place at the Best Living Lab Project Award 2016 (https://www.youtube.com/watch?v=Vqx93KxDdaE).
 In its prototype stage, the webFitForAll tool has been built to facilitate co-creation on SGs by involving remotely all the types of stakeholders.
 The hands-on workshop will invite the participants to form groups representing different stakeholders and work on designing a “Play for …” campaign (like the ones Thess-AHALL run before, http://aha-livinglabs.com/articleslinks/playforcampaigns.html), where citizens are engaged in co-creation by playing games and collecting points for a goal with social impact.
-Marketing developers, LL practitioners, healthcare professionals, researchers, designers/developers/SMEs, business developers, public sector and ageing citizens (actors of the quadruple helix and end users) will co-create the campaign during the workshop by contributing from different perspectives.
-As a future step, the campaign will be proposed to be carried out and evaluated as part of the healthcare living labs group a couple of months after the workshop in order to give time for some hackathons to be conducted in the meantime.
+Marketing developers, LL practitioners, healthcare professionals, researchers, designers/developers/SMEs, business developers, public sector and ageing citizens (actors of the quadruple helix and end users) will co-create a campaign during the workshop by contributing from different perspectives.
+The goal is to design a “Play for …” campaign which will be proposed to be carried out and evaluated as part of the healthcare living labs group a couple of months after the OpenLivingLab days in Krakow in order to give time for some hackathons (games development) to be conducted in the meantime.
 The researchers will evaluate the co-creation methodology through the results of the individual campaigns based on what they have designed during the workshop.
 All the information and methodologies will be consolidated in a research paper that will be presented at the #OLLD2018 presenting the outcomes towards RRI with focus on the ‘new wave’ of public engagement where ‘co-creation’ is a key notion.